 Mississippi State Fairground – Jackson, Mississippi

-A popular event for more than 153 years, the Mississippi State Fair, principally an agricultural state show complete with traditional livestock shows and other typical state fair attractions, also features a wealth of amusements for all the family, from a wide range of music from folk and gospel to rock 'n' roll to fairground rides and a selection of activities specifically for children.
+Selected as one of the Top 20 Mississippi USA Events and Festivals, and a popular event for more than 153 years, the Mississippi State Fair, principally an agricultural state show complete with traditional livestock shows and other typical state fair attractions, also features a wealth of amusements for all the family, from a wide range of music from folk and gospel to rock 'n' roll to fairground rides and a selection of activities specifically for children.

 For more information about the Mississippi State Fair in Jackson visit:

 Christmas in the Pass

 Pass Christian, Mississippi

 A popular event for almost 30 years, the annual Christmas in the Pass is an occasion for the whole family marking the beginning of the holiday season on the Gulf Coast and is loaded with a variety of attractions including the tree lighting in the town gazebo, a lighted boat parade, a parade for Santa Claus with his wife and their elves, and plenty of live entertainment, food, local arts and crafts and a boat parade and fireworks.